 The first version of the competition aims to reflect a traditional management style where every group member had a particular role they must fulfil and could not deter from, plus different phases (design, execution, reflection) happened only once.

-The second version aims to reflect the agile management style, which includes no restricted roles and where the different phases are shorter and repeat themselves.
+The second version aims to reflect the agile management style, which includes no restricted roles and where the phases are shorter and repeat themselves.

 At the end of the activity, a clear conclusion is drawn, namely that participants worked more effectively with the second version thanks to the iterative and reflective nature of the agile management style.